HuzayfahAwan/Hangman-Game-Website/README.md

 - This website also is optimized for use on a laptop or monitor that is sized about 24 inches.
 A different size or shaped screen might result in a slightly off-looking view for the user where the user might have to zoom-in or zoom-out to find a view that is comfortable for them.

+- Fork the code from the provided Replit link, and then open the website in a new tab to view it.